transferwise/tw-tkms/docs/database_statistics_bias.md

 > The downside here is that we may "waste" disk space, and it may look a bit messy.
 > However messages on those records can be empty, so we would only keep 8 byte integers in those.
 > If we put 1 million records there, they may take "only" couple of tens of megabytes.

+This can be useful for using `tw-tkms`
+* on other databases
+* on Postgres without `pg_hint_plan` extension
+* on MariaDb where you have some general automation running frequent ANALYZE statements on tables.